JinchanJ/scoreboard_vgbootcampy/README.md

 - Adjust the size of the player cams and move them so they fit nicely within their borders.

 # Enjoy!
-- You can edit the CSS file to change the colors, reposition the containers, etc.
+- You can edit the CSS file to change the color and position of words and containers.